 - Work closely and develop excellent communication and relationships with department leaders and their staff, not only to provide education on finance and accounting procedures, but also to explore how the finance and accounting function can support operations.

 - Support CFO in budgeting, forecasting, reporting, cash management, and/or other analysis, including preparation for the Board’s Audit & Risk Committee and Finance Committee meetings.

 - Liaise with the HR Manager to ensure the correct financial accounting of employee benefits such as Flexible Spending Account, Dependent Spending Account, workers’ compensation, commuter benefits, and 403(b) benefits.

 - Act as a backup resource for processing the semi-monthly payroll when necessary due to the absence of the HR Manager.

-- Good knowledge of US GAAP and of federal, state and city regulations.
+- Strong demonstrated knowledge of and ability to research and apply US GAAP and federal, state, and city regulations.

 - CPA qualification preferred.

 - Supervisory experience, particularly managing a small team, strongly preferred.

 - Accounting system implementation and improvement experience strongly preferred.